Home > Footwear

 Boot stiffness is affected by the liner and rubber.
 The Grundéns Crewman Tall combines thinner rubber and a thicker liner to be the flexiest tall boot.
 The Muck Arctic Ice Tall is by far the thickest and is easily the stiffest as well.
 The CLC Plain Toe PVC Rain Boots are an odd blend of stiff yet floppy.
 They had to be stuffed to support the stack for photos.

-Also, keep an eye on the rubber uppers for cracking.
+Also, check the rubber uppers for cracking.
 This seems to be the most common complaint across all brands.
 Even a tiny crack can ruin the waterproofness, and with a single-year warranty on most of these boots, pay attention and act quickly if something appears.

 best rain boots